The Heathman Hotel

 Room 503 has produced its own set of disturbing accounts.
 A guest once returned to find their suitcase and clothing moved to entirely different locations within the room.
 A key audit confirmed that no staff had entered during the guest's absence.
 Multiple guests have been awakened by the sound of ghostly crying that stops the moment they sit up to investigate.
 Housekeeping staff working in Room 503 have observed what they describe as a giant ball of energy moving through the room, an occurrence so frequent that one worker photographed it.
 The image was displayed in the housekeeping break room for other staff to see.

 The general manager has acknowledged the hotel's reputation while noting that the 03 rooms remain among the most requested by guests who specifically want a paranormal experience.
-Objects throughout the hotel relocate without explanation, electronics activate and deactivate independently, and unexplained nocturnal sounds are a recurring theme in guest reports.
-Cold spots and poltergeist-like activity -- items sliding off surfaces, doors opening and closing -- have been documented across multiple floors.
-The Heathman does not hide from its haunted history; it is a regular stop on Portland ghost tours and has been featured in multiple paranormal travel guides as one of Oregon's most reliably haunted buildings.
+Objects throughout the hotel relocate on their own, electronics activate and deactivate independently, and strange nocturnal sounds are a recurring theme in guest reports.
+Pockets of icy air and poltergeist-like activity -- items sliding off surfaces, doors opening and closing -- have been documented across multiple floors.
+The Heathman doesn't hide from its haunted history; it's a regular stop on Portland ghost tours and has been featured in multiple paranormal travel guides as one of Oregon's most reliably haunted buildings.

 Researched from 7 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.